Groundup Features: Ageless Online

-In this edition of Groundup Features, we speak to Eleanor, founder of Ageless Online.
+In this edition of Groundup Features: we speak with Eleanor, founder of Ageless Online.
 Eleanor shares more about her passion for celebrating the senior community and how COVID-19 has impacted her events.

 I am a freelance writer/editor, and an advocate for seniors for 20 years.